 Secure your EmailHere's a few security tips:

 - Criminals want access to your Rice email.
-Prevent their attacks by choosing strong passwords and changing your password twice a year.
+Prevent their attacks by choosing strong passwords and changing your password frequently.

 - Don't fall for phishing messages (phony + fishing = phishing).
-These are clever attempts to trick you into revealing your password by replying to the message or logging into a phony site designed to look like a real Rice web page.
+These are clever attempts to trick you into revealing your password by replying to the message or logging into a phony site designed to look like an official web page (Rice, your bank, etc).